Connor-Tal/Calculator/README.txt

 Right now there is a hardcap of 2 employees but I plan to add more
 WARNING: This is incomplete and will be updated soon but for now EXPECT BUGS!
 (employee.py)

+The Conversion Tool
+This tool will allow you to convert most common units to system of meserment Mainly for Metric and US Standard units
+(convert.py)